Observing geometry of quantum states in a three-level system

-To measure the JNR, one can prepare identical copies of quantum states and then the expectation values of $\mathcal{F}$ can be obtained by separately measuring the collection of observables on the same states.
-To this end, we prepare single photons propagating in three modes which can be mathematically described as spin-one particles with three levels (denoted as $|0\rangle,|1\rangle,|2\rangle$ respectively).
-The single photon is initially injected into one of the three modes.
-By applying two sequential unitary operations on two modes of the single photon (Fig. \ref{fig:setup}a), the system can be prepared in any pure superposition of the three levels, of the form $\ket{\psi}=\cos\theta_1e^{i\phi_1}\ket{0}+\sin\theta_1\sin\theta_2e^{i\phi_2}\ket{1}+\sin\theta_1\cos\theta_2\ket{2}$.
-The measurement of any Hermitian observable (Fig. \ref{fig:setup}b) is realized by a three-outcome quantum measurement collapsing the state onto one of the three eigenstates of the observable $F_i$.
+To measure the JNR, one can prepare identical copies of quantum states and obtain a triple of expectation values of $\mathcal{F}$ by separately measuring each of the three observables on the same states.
+Experimentally, qutrit states can be encoded in photons' different degrees of freedom \cite{PhysRevLett.91.227902,PhysRevA.70.042303,PhysRevA.83.051801,lapkiewicz2011experimental}.
+Here we prepare a single photon in the superposition of three modes which is equivalent to a three-level system, such as a spin-one particle.
+The single photon, generated in a heralded manner by the parametric downconversion process, is initially injected into one of the three modes.
+Then after two sequential two-mode unitary operations (Fig. \ref{fig:setup}(a)), the system is prepared in any pure superposition of the three levels, of the form $\ket{\psi}=\cos\theta_1e^{i\phi_1}\ket{0}+\sin\theta_1\sin\theta_2e^{i\phi_2}\ket{1}+\sin\theta_1\cos\theta_2\ket{2}$.
+This operation is realized by the state preparation module in Fig. \ref{fig:setup}(c), which involves wave-plates together with a calcite beam displacer (BD) to distribute the single photons among three optical modes and two variable phase retarders to manipulate phases between different modes.
+The three optical modes are defined as the horizontal and vertical polarizations of a single path mode (top) and the vertical polarization (the horizon polarization is not used) of another path mode (lower).
+The measurement of any Hermitian observable (Fig. \ref{fig:setup}(b)) is realized by a three-outcome quantum measurement collapsing the state onto one of the three eigenstates of the observable $F_i$.
 The state firstly undergoes a unitary evolution consisting of three sequential two-mode unitaries, so that the input state is transformed in the eigen-basis of the observable $F_i$~\cite{PhysRevLett.73.58}.
-At the end we monitor the three output modes by photon detectors.
-Expectation values of the observable can be obtained by the statistics of the outcomes.
+This transformation is accomplished by three cascaded interferometers formed by a set of wave-plates and BDs, as shown in the measurement part of Fig. \ref{fig:setup}(c).
+At the end three single photon counting modules (SPCMs) are used for the detection of single photons.
+Clicks of the three detectors indicate measuring the corresponding eigenvalues $\lambda_j^{(i)}(j=0,1,2)$ of $F_i$, so that the expectation values of $F_i$ can be estimated through the measured probability distribution $\{p_j\}$.
+The wave-plates in the measurement stage can be configured in different settings, thus enabling measurements of different observables with respect to the same set of states.